az-m/didit-reddit-upvote-example/README.md

 - Handle the error when you click to vote while not logged in to show a nice error message
 - Future features: User profiles

+ETA: I wanted to know how to do nested comments and thought it would work something like this, so I will be taking this handy example with thanks.